UPDATED: APRIL 19, 2023 | 1 MIN READ

 Here’s how to increase your chance of passing an inspection:

 - Make sure your yard is in order.
-Clean it up, cut any branches that are too close to the house, and make sure dirt and shrubbery are far enough away from your house.
+Clean it up, cut any branches too close to the house, and ensure dirt and shrubbery are far enough away from your house.

 - Inspect the outside of your house for any damages.
 Ensure all siding, weather strippers, and foundations are healthy.
 Make sure the gutters are clean and working.